 The Workforce Board has updated its workforce development directory, making it easier to access on the web.
 The directory features over 40 Washington-based workforce development programs and provides each program's purpose, history, funding, participant eligibility, and contact information.
 The directory offers plenty of program details for policy analysts and legislative staff, as well as eligibility and contact information for case managers and counselors.

 HEALTH CARE PROVIDER SHORTAGES AND TRAINING

 If you missed the joint session of the Washington House of Representatives Higher Education and Health Care committees held earlier this month, you can view the TVW video of the two-hour meeting on the web.
 The meeting featured a presentation by the Health Care Personnel Shortage Task Force Chair Michele Johnson (Chancellor Pierce College District) on the task forces most recent plan and update.
 The legislative committee also heard about incumbent worker training program and rural nursing education.
-Link to video and report.

 September 16, 2008

 WORKFORCE BOARD TO ACT ON HIGH SKILLS, HIGH WAGES

 The Workforce Board meets from 8:30 a.m. to 4 p.m., Sept.
 25 at the University of Washington to discuss approving an updated High Skills, High Wages, the state's blueprint for workforce development through 2018.
 The board will also act on Skills for the Next Washington, which coordinates workforce and economic development.

 Persons with disabilities, their employers and service providers are encouraged to participate in a survey to learn more about perceptions regarding job accommodation requests and provision.
 This online study is funded by the National Institute on Disability and Rehabilitation Research, U.S. Department of Education, and conducted by the University of Maryland and the DBTAC: Mid-Atlantic ADA Center.